Operation Pipe Dreams

 Nice Dreams had a policy in place for refusing to sell bongs to states where the statute was being enforced.
 Federal agents, disguised as head-shop owners, pressured Paris Chong to sell them his pipes and deliver them through the mail to a fictitious shop in the Pittsburgh suburb of Beaver Falls, Pennsylvania.
 When Paris persistently refused, agents went to the place of business in person and ordered a massive quantity of out of stock merchandise.
 The merchandise was crafted but not picked up and sat idle in the warehouse as federal agents again pressured Paris to ship it.
 To get the merchandise out of his warehouse, DEA agents became employees and shipped the merchandise.
-In a Plea bargain, Chong agreed to plead guilty to one count of conspiracy to distribute drug paraphernalia in exchange for non-prosecution of his wife, Shelby, and his son, Paris.
+In a plea bargain, Chong agreed to plead guilty to one count of conspiracy to distribute drug paraphernalia in exchange for non-prosecution of his wife, Shelby, and his son, Paris.
 Federal Prosecution admitted to being harsher on Chong in retaliation, citing Chong's movies as trivializing "law enforcement efforts to combat drug trafficking and use."

 The estimated cost of Operation Pipe Dreams was over $12 million and included the resources of 2,000 law enforcement officers.
+The DEA was supported by elements of the Marshals Service, Secret Service, Postal Inspection Service, and the Customs Service.

+Speaking in 2013, former Law Enforcement Against Prohibition research specialist Sean Dunagan described the operation as a failure, saying "It was tremendous waste of money, a tremendous waste of resources that had no impact.
+It was blatantly targeted prosecution made for political purposes."